AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-data-importer.md

 The Kick-Start importer is designed for the creation of new records; it is not designed for updating existing records.

-For information about importing data into Workfront using Kick-Starts, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+For information about importing data into Workfront using Kick-Starts, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).

 For information about exporting data from Workfront using Kick-Starts, see [Export data from Adobe Workfront via Kick-Starts](../../../administration-and-setup/manage-workfront/using-kick-starts/export-data-from-wf-via-kick-starts.md).